-Participants benefit from a personal development programme designed to help them improve their confidence and develop their English and Maths skills, as well as benefitting from work placements relevant to their career aspirations.
+Participants benefit from a personal development programme designed to help them improve their confidence and develop their English and Maths skills.
+They also benefit from work placements relevant to their career aspirations.
 The programme is completely free of charge.

-Having successfully completed the programme, the participating young people will gain English and Maths functional skills qualifications at the right level for them, and a Certificate in Skills for Employment, Training and Personal Development.
+Having successfully completed the programme, the participating young people gain English and Maths functional skills qualifications at the right level for them; and a Certificate in Skills for Employment, Training and Personal Development.

-Ethan, 16 and from Ashford, completed the Elevate programme earlier this year and was successful in securing an apprenticeship as a result: “I came to CXK for help in September 2018 when I was turned away from my local college for not having the right English qualifications to get onto the childcare course I was hoping to do.
-I had also recently applied for some childcare apprenticeships but not been successful due to not having the confidence or experience to do as well at the interview as I’d hoped.
+Ethan, 16 and from Ashford, completed the Elevate programme earlier this year and secured an apprenticeship as a result; “I came to CXK for help in September 2018 when I was turned away from my local college for not having the right English qualifications for the childcare course I wanted to do.
+I had also recently applied for some childcare apprenticeships.
+But I wasn’t successful due to not having the confidence or experience to do well at the interview.

 “CXK told me about Elevate – a course where I could not only study English Functional Skills but also have a chance to do some work experience and improve my employability qualifications.
 I decided this would be a good option for me so I applied to do the course and got a place to start the next week.

 “I did work experience at a nursery in Ashford.
-I listened to everything they taught me and got to think up my own activities for the children which linked to what they were learning that day.
+Listening to everything they taught me, I got to think up my own activities for the children which linked to what they were learning that day.
 I bonded well with the children and apparently they were asking when I would be back with them!
 The next week I received an email saying they had a vacancy for an apprentice to start in January and they wanted to offer me the position based on how well I had done during my work experience placement.

-“Elevate, and especially my work experience, has really given me the confidence and experience as well as practical opportunities which have enabled me to be successful in gaining my apprenticeship.
+“Elevate, and especially my work experience, has given me confidence and experience.
+These along with the practical opportunities have helped me succeed in gaining my apprenticeship.
 I’m excited for what the future holds.”

-43 young people took part in the programme last year, with 88% progressing into education, employment or training within 12 months.
+43 young people took part in the programme last year.
+88% progressed into education, employment or training within 12 months.